dglauber1/dglauber1.github.io/index.md

 ---
-prev-musing: the-journey-mary-oliver
+prev-musing: dont-look-back
-title: Don't Look Back
+title:
 time: 🌘
 collection: musings
 ---
-From <u>The Fifth Season</u> by N.K.
-Jemison:
-> "Don't look back," Schaffa advises.
-> "It's easier that way."
->
-> So she doesn't.
-Later, she will realize
-> he was right about this, too.
->
-> Much later, though, she will wish she
-> had done it anyway.
+More Lama Rod:
+> If you choose freedom for real, you will
+> lose shit and maybe never get anything
+> back again.
+You will be misunderstood.
+> You will not be invited to hang with
+> the cool kids anymore.
+Your heart will
+> break wide open, revealing the
+> marriage of both sorrow and joy.